 The beam is modelled once as ideally straight (B1).
 Next the beam is modelled as curved with a deflection at midpoint of 200mm (B2).
 In the third case, the beam is taken as straight and a bow imperfection of 200mm is manually set through the Buckling Data (B3).

-The buckling data of B3 shows the following:
+The tab System lengths and buckling settings of B3 shows the following: